habedi/PracticalMachineLearning/README.md

 * [SOTorrent](https://empirical-software.engineering/projects/sotorrent/): A very rich dataset of StackOverflow posts and related contents such as post comments
 * [Datalist.com](https://www.datasetlist.com/): A handy list of ML related datasets from all over the web
 * [awesome-twitter-data](https://github.com/shaypal5/awesome-twitter-data): A huge collection of datasets from Twitter's data
+* [Dataset for Graph classification](https://github.com/shiruipan/graph_datasets): A collection of datasets for classification on graphs

 ## Q&A Websites